DanielleDaly/Danielle-Daly-Milestone-Project-1-/README.md

 <h3 align="center"><img src="assets/images/screenshots/screenshot-footer.png"></h3>

 The footer section contains links to Fingal Farm’s social media pages.
 These open in a new tab.
 Contact details for phone and email address have also been added to the footer.
-Icons are used to represent the social media linls and contact details.
+Icons are used to represent the social media links and contact details.

 **The Our Products Page**